QuentinBultinck/RetroAchievements/RAscripts/PS2/Darkwatch/Readme.md

 > If an achievement/unlock requires a minimum accuracy target, the RetroAchievements overlay will always display a Measured Indicator showing the player's current accuracy.
 >
 > #### How does the game measure *accuracy*?
-> - Every shot fired from any weapon counts as *"one shot"*, this includes a shot from a shotgun for, melee attacks are excluded from this.
+> - Every shot fired from any weapon counts as *"one shot"*, this includes a shot from a shotgun for example, melee attacks are excluded from this.
 > - Special weapons like the Rail Rocket, Crossbow, and throwable explosives also count as *"one shot"*, but only when their explosive effect triggers.
 If an enemy is hit within the explosion radius, it counts as one successful hit, increasing the accuracy stat accordingly.

 > #### Developer Note